Pugnacious/blog/_drafts/2021-04-25-Choatica-Hypertiled-Kleinian.md

 ## Credits

-This is a collaboration between myself and Crystalize but a huge thanks to the fractal community is also in order.
+This is a collaboration between myself, Crystalize, and Toan Lish but a huge thanks to the fractal community is also in order.

 > *If I have seen further than others, it is by standing upon the shoulders of giants.  - Isaac Newton*